trinodb/trino.io/development/roles.md

   long-term plans.
 * Help other users on the mailing list, on GitHub issues, and on Slack.
 * Propose and discuss new features and improvements.
-* Help raise the project's quality bar.
+* Help raise the project's quality.
 * Let everyone else know what isn't working or is confusing.
 * Report bugs and performance regressions.
 * Suggest improvements to infrastructure and testing.